EMRL/stir/README.md

 Deploy
 =============
 A web app deployment script, with a focus on publishing Wordpress sites to live environments.
+This script is in daily use at [EMRL](http://emrl.com). an advertising agency in northern California.
+If you have any questions, please feel free to contact us.

 ```
 Usage: deploy [options] [target] ...